Crab Cakes (Grain-Free + Dairy-Free, SCD, Paleo, Low Carb Options)

 Tips For Today:

--You can use my grain-free bread crumbs for this recipe, you can find them here and our SCD/Paleo breadcrumbs are here.
+-You can use our grain-free bread crumbs for this recipe, you can find them here and our SCD/Paleo breadcrumbs are here.

 -If you don’t feel like making bread crumbs we have an easy “quick flour mix” alternative that is paleo + grain-free: In a small bowl, whisk together 1/3 cup almond flour, 1.5 tbsp of tapioca starch, 2 tsp of Italian seasoning and a tiny pinch of salt.
 Use this mixture in the recipe in place of the bread crumbs.
 (It may seem like a small amount of flour compared to the bread crumbs, but it will bind them beautifully).